michaelmikelic/Note-Taker/README.md

 # Note-Taker
-used to write and save notes.
+Used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file and then deploy to Heroku